amyreyespdx/writing-samples/docs/sample-gsg.md

 ### Step 3: Install the Toolchain

-In this step, you will install the Yocto Project*-based toolchain on the host system.
+In this step, you will install the toolchain on the host system.
 You can use the toolchain to build your applications.

 1. On the host system, go to the toolchain installation script location.
-Replace \<installation directory> with the directory specified in [Step 2: Build the Image and Toolchain](#step-2-build-the-image-and-toolchain).
+Replace `<installation directory>` with the directory specified in [Step 2: Build the Image and Toolchain](#step-2-build-the-image-and-toolchain).
    ```
    cd <installation directory>/yocto_build/build/tmp/deploy/sdk
    ```
 2. Run the following command to install the toolchain.
-Replace \<toolchain installation directory> with the desired destination — the script will create the directory if it doesn't already exist.
-Example: /home/\<user>/Desktop/my-files/toolchain.
+Replace `<toolchain installation directory>` with the desired destination — the script will create the directory if it doesn't already exist.
+Example: `/home/<user>/Desktop/my-files/toolchain`.
    ```
    ./toolchain-script.sh -d <toolchain installation directory>
    ```

 3. To build an application, source the toolchain cross-compile environment.
-Replace \<toolchain installation directory> with the directory from the previous step.
+Replace `<toolchain installation directory>` with the directory from the previous step.
    ```
    source <toolchain installation directory>/environment-setup-linux
    ```